jpfitzinger/tidyfit/README.md

 Models are fitted using `tidyfit::regress` for regression or `tidyfit::classify` for binomial classification problems.
-Below a linear regression is fitted using the `tidyfit::m` model wrapper, which standardizes a large number of regression and classification models.
+Below a linear regression is fitted using the `tidyfit::m` model wrapper, which standardizes a large number of regression and classification techniques.
 The date columns is masked and the industry column is one-hot encoded:

 ``` r
 fit <- data %>%